Search Intent Simple Bookmark Icon

 The four types of search intent are as follows:

-• Informational: These are more general, top-of-the-funnel (TOFU) searches that start with a user wanting to learn more about something.
-Examples of terms could be “red shoes” or “music festivals.”
+Informational These are more general, top-of-the-funnel (TOFU) searches that start with a user wanting to learn more about something. best music festivals

-• Commercial: These searches are more specific informational searches.
-They align with more middle-of-the-funnel (MOFU) users directing their search to a narrower market.
-Examples could be “red platform heels” or “music festivals in Berlin.”
+Commercial These searches are more specific informational searches.
+They align with more middle-of-the-funnel (MOFU) users directing their search to a narrower market. music festivals in Berlin

 Informational to transactional searches follow the traditional sales and marketing funnels.
 That means if you want to target users at different stages of the funnel, you should create content that satisfies all types of intent.